faucetsdn/daq/docs/mudacl.md

 Initially, this only provides a limited subset of policy enforcement; additional restrictions will manifest as the system improves.

-The basic combinator application (invoked with `bin/mudacl`) combines the system configuration (`inst/faucet.yaml`) with a set of pre-defined MUD files (`mud_files/`).
-The script will output compiled results into the `inst/acl_templates/` directory (and also does some other basic system setup tasks).
+The basic combinator application (invoked with `bin/mudacl`) processes the set of MUD files contained in the directory specified by the `mud_files` config parameter (defaults to `mud_files/`) and generates a set of ACL templates in `inst/acl_templates`.
+To work with a custom set of MUD files, edit `local/system.conf` and specify a different `mud_files` source directory, e.g. `local/test_devices/`.

 If there is a device type configuration file (`inst/device_types.json`), the runtime system will monitor for referenced devices and apply the resolved ACL files appropriately.